 Schedule an appointment if you are experiencing any of the following:

-• Your eyelid closes completely
+- Your eyelid closes completely

-• Spasms involve other facial muscles
+- Spasms involve other facial muscles

-• You see redness, swelling, or discharge from an eye
+- You see redness, swelling, or discharge from an eye

-• Your upper eyelid droops
+- Your upper eyelid droops

-If your doctor suspects a brain or nerve problem, you may be referred to a neurologist or other specialist.
+If your doctor suspects a brain or nerve problem, you may be referred to a neurologist or specialist.

 How Are Eye Lid Twitches Treated?

 In most cases, a minor twitch will go away on its own.
 Make sure you get enough rest and cut back on alcohol, tobacco, and caffeine.
 If dry eyes or irritated eyes are the cause, try over-the-counter artificial tears.
 That can often ease a minor twitch.
 Thus far, doctors have not found a cure for benign blepharospasm.
-But several treatment options can make it less severe.
+However, several treatment options can make it less severe.

 The most widely used treatment is botulinum toxin (Botox, Dysport, Xeomin).
 This is also often used with a hemifacial spasm.
 A doctor will inject small amounts into your eye muscles to ease the spasms.
 The effect lasts a few months before it slowly wears off, so you will likely repeat treatment.